Ratstail91/Toy/getting-started/standard-library.md

 ## trimBegin(self: string, trimChars: string = " \t\n\r")

-This is identical to `_trim(self, trimChars)`, except it is only applied to the beginning of the first argument.
+This function is identical to `trim(self, trimChars)`, except it is only applied to the beginning of the first argument.

 ## trimEnd(self: string, trimChars: string = " \t\n\r")

-This is identical to `_trim(self, trimChars)`, except it is only applied to the end of the first argument.
+This function is identical to `trim(self, trimChars)`, except it is only applied to the end of the first argument.